Senior Sergeant Gary Keillor

 Please understand that Peacebus is a colourfully painted 1977 Toyota Coaster bus seating about 12 people with a rooftop PA and associated banner rigs.
 Peacebus is also a website, www.peacebus.com where its campaign actions are promoted and reported.
 The adventures of Peacebus are legendary and at CHOGM it can be expected to be a rallying point for many people, particularly those from the northern NSW, and as such, a major influence on over all crowd behaviour.

-In summary here is what I am asking you to approve.
+In summary here is what I am asking you to

-in the CAN organised March of Saturday 6 October, assembling in Roma Street
+.
+That Peacebus participate in the CAN organised March of Saturday 6 October, assembling in Roma Street Forum and finishing in Park.
+We are happy if the Peacebus contingent brings up the end of the March.

+.
 That the costumed stilt walkers and back pack puppets be permitted in the Peacebus contingent.

-Peacebus (2 x 30 watt speakers) be freely permitted in
+.
+That use of the PA on Peacebus (2 x 30 watt speakers) be freely permitted in the March and subsequently in Musgrave Park

 In the Park, I intend that Peacebus will be set up as a Listening Post with the comforts of a fire in a brazier and hot tea served.
 In the evenings we will light up paper and candles lanterns and maintain a vigil for peace.
 Lots of music and dance can be expected to be associated with the Peacebus camp.